-A map of Iran that displays major cities, towns, roads, and rivers.
-Satellite imagery and a terrain map shows its various mountain ranges and deserts.
+This map of Iran displays major cities, towns, roads, railways, and rivers.
+Satellite imagery and a terrain map show its various mountain ranges and deserts that stretch out through most of the country.

 Iran is the second-largest landmass in the Middle East.
 It’s also the third most populated, after Egypt and Turkey.
-It’s situated along the coast of both the Caspian Sea and Persian Gulf for 2,815 km (1,749 mi).
-Also, it shares a border with Iraq to the west, Turkey to the northeast, Armenia and Azerbaijan to the north, Turkmenistan to the northeast, as well as Pakistan and Afghanistan to the east.
-Tehran is the capital and largest city of Iran.
+It’s situated along the coast of both the Caspian Sea and the Persian Gulf for 2,815 km (1,749 mi).

 Iran Satellite Map